 Differential pairs have helped solve some basic signal integrity problems, and modern CAD tools make them easy to design and route.
 However, differential pairs are not the cure-all for every signal integrity problem, despite their usefulness in suppressing common-mode noise at a low-level receiver.
-Differential pair routing has always confronted one glaring question for the past 20 years: do these traces need a ground plane?
+There is one question that always gets asked when discussing differential pair routing: do these traces need a ground plane?

 Sometimes, the answer to this question depends on who you ask and which conceptual example you use to explain how differential pairs work.
 Like most engineering questions that we encounter on this and other blogs, there are kernels of truth to all the answers you’ll find to this question, and it’s easy to take those points out of context.
 Let’s look at when you need to use a differential pair ground plane, and when it’s merely a bad idea to route differential pairs without ground.

 If you want to know when it’s appropriate to route differential pairs without ground, it pays to know what a ground plane does and why it’s important.
 First, let’s look at what a ground plane does physically (beyond just being a big copper conductor):